-be the social choice function that selects for each preference profile the men-optimal stable matching and let $f^W : \mathcal{P} \to \mathcal{M}$ be the social choice function that selects for each preference profile the women-optimal stable matching; namely, for each $P \in \mathcal{P}$, $f^M(P) = \mu_M$ and $f^W(P) = \mu_W$.
-A social choice function $f : \mathcal{P} \to \mathcal{M}$ is strategy-proof for the men if it can not be manipulated by any men and $f : \mathcal{P} \to \mathcal{M}$ is strategy-proof for the women if it can not be manipulated by any women.
+However, the two DAAs understood as social choice functions induce good incentive properties to the side of the market that makes the offers.
+To state that, let $f^M : \mathcal{P} \to \mathcal{M}$ be the social choice function that selects for each preference profile the men-optimal stable matching and let $f^W : \mathcal{P} \to \mathcal{M}$ be the social choice function that selects for each preference profile the women-optimal stable matching; namely, for each $P \in \mathcal{P}, f^M$ () = μ_M and f^W (P) = μ_W .
+A social choice function $f : \mathcal{P} \to \mathcal{M}$ is strategy-proof for the men if it can not be manipulated by any men and $f : \mathcal{P} \to \mathcal{M}$ is strategy-proof for the women.
 The following result may explain why these two social choice functions are used so widely to solve many real-life centralized two-sided matching problems.

-Theorem 2 (Dubins and Freedman, 1981; Roth, 1982a) The social choice function f^M : $\mathcal{P} \to \mathcal{M}$ is strategy-proof for the men and the social choice function $f^W : \mathcal{P} \to \mathcal{M}$ is strategy-proof for the women.
+Theorem 2: The social choice function $f^M : \mathcal{P} \to \mathcal{M}$ is strategy-proof for the men and the social choice function $f^W : \mathcal{P} \to \mathcal{M}$ is strategy-proof for the women [4,13].

-Before finishing, I mention two successful market design applications of the theory of stable allocations.
+Finally, I mention two successful market design applications of the theory of stable allocations.
+First, Roth [15] reports that, since the academic year 1951-1952 (ten years earlier than Gale and Shapley's paper [7]), the problem of matching each year medical students with hospital internship programs in North-America was solved by the Association of American Medical Colleges (AAMC) by asking to medical students and hospital to report their ranked preferences lists and by applying to the declared preference profile the DAA in which hospitals make offers.

-First, Roth (1984) reports that, since the academic year 1951-1952 (ten years earlier than Gale and Shapley (1962)'s paper), the problem of matching each year medical students with hospital internship programs in north-america was solved by the Association of American Medical Colleges (AAMC) by asking to medical students and hospital to report their ranked preferences lists and by applying to the declared preference profile the DAA in which hospitals make offers.
-Before 1951, and as earlier as the beginning of the 20th Century, the matching process exhibited lots of problems.
-In particular, the market unravelled in the sense that hospitals were looking (and making offers in a decentralized setting) to medical students earlier and earlier while they were still at college, and needed almost two additional years of college before finishing.
+Before 1951, and as earlier as the beginning of the 20th century, the matching process had many problems.
+In particular, the market unraveled in the sense that hospitals were looking (and making offers in a decentralized setting) to medical students earlier and earlier while they were still at college, and needed almost two additional years of college before finishing.
 The AAMC tried to stop these practices without much success until 1953-1954 when the centralized ADD mechanism was adopted under voluntary basis.
-The procedure was working well with high participation rates until the mid 1990's (around 20,000 medical students were assigned yearly) when more couples where looking coordinately for hospitals located in the same city, some links had to be done between different subspecialities to fulfill the internship requirements, and students were arguing that the system was favoring hospitals and that they could "game the system" by reporting false preference lists.
-The AAMC asked Al Roth to modify the mechanism to fix those problems and he redesigned the algorithm to be able to accommodate them satisfactorily.
-In 1998 the match was completed using (with small modifications) the DAA in which students make offers (see Roth and Peranson (1999) for a full description of the redesign).
+The procedure worked well with high participation rates until the mid-1990's (around 20,000 medical students were assigned yearly) when more couples where looking coordinately for hospitals located in the same city, some links had to be done between different subspecialties to fulfill the internship requirements, and students were arguing that the system was favoring hospitals and that they could "game the system" by reporting false preference lists.
+The AAMC asked Roth to modify the mechanism to fix those problems and he redesigned the algorithm to be able to accommodate them satisfactorily.
+In 1998 the match was completed using (with small modifications) the DAA in which students make offers [18].
 This intervention may be seen as the first (conscious) practice of market design.

-Abdulkadiroğlu and Sönmez (2003) used a two-sided matching model to study the yearly problem of assigning students to public schools in a city.
+Abdulkadiroğlu and Sönmez [3] used a two-sided matching model to study the yearly problem of assigning students to public schools in a city.
 The main issue of the assignment problem is to let parents to choose the school of their children.
-Boston and New York city were using a centralized mechanism (known as the Boston mechanism) that is similar to the DAA but with the very important difference that provisional matches along the application of the algorithm are made definitive, and hence, it was highly manipulable.15
+Boston and New York cities were using a centralized mechanism (known as the Boston mechanism) that is similar to the DAA but with the very important difference that provisional matches along the application of the algorithm are made definitive, and hence, it was highly manipulable.15